clmariek/code-refactor/README.md

 ## Overview:

 The objective of this homework was to refactor existing code without changing what it does.
+Important factors considered were improving website access amity and code base long-term sustainability.
 I reviewed the given code and eliminated the use of multiple div tags used through out the code by replacing them with elements.

 ### Screenshot: